 The Tourism Growth Program (TGP) is a key element of the new Federal Tourism Growth Strategy, which builds on Canada's inherent strengths and unique qualities while using a whole-of-government approach to realize the full potential of the tourism industry.

-The Government of Canada's seven regional development agencies will deliver this program, given that their mandate is to promote regional economic development.
+The Government of Canada's seven regional development agencies deliver this program, given that their mandate is to promote regional economic development.

 Atlantic Canada